 Categories of Solutions

-Most “outstanding” solutions fall in one of the following categories:
+Most “outstanding” solutions fall into one of the following categories:

 - Those that would bring a ton of new customers to a business.

-- Solutions that depend on someone who will manage the process, configure parameters, and talk to support staff in order to leverage the solution (after the onboarding/training process).
+- Solutions that depend on someone who will manage the process, configure parameters, and talk to support staff to leverage the solution (after the onboarding/training process).

 - Automation tools that will simplify the process (and possibly grow the traffic or bring new leads).